mis à jour

 Kisumu - 4 hrs

 While hiking trails are limited, village walks and cultural visits offer rich local experiences.
-Weekend trips are possible, with shared transport costs.
+Weekend trips are possible, transport costs are inexpensive unless you are going farther away to towns like kisumu, which can cost you an upward of $10 each way.

 An Invitation